LLNL/FAROS/README.md

 The harness script in python, named benchmark.py, takes as input a YAML configuration file and a set of options to build and run programs described in that configuration.
-Figure fig:harness shows the help output describing possible options.
+You can see below the help output describing possible options.
 The configuration file input is set with the `-i, --input` argument.
 There are three different actions the harness performs: